<< BACK to OUR BELIEFS Page

 The term mow'ed makes the connection between the ordained signs of Genesis 1:14 and Yehovah's ordained appointments throughout each year.
 Exodus 13:10[1] instructs us:

-The word seasons is not describing the mathematical concept of an equinox or the solar year being divided into winter, spring, summer and fall.
-These particular concepts, which have been so carefully ingrained into our brains, cause us to apply our mathematical bias to these verses.
+The word seasons does not describe the mathematical concept of an equinox, or the solar year being divided into winter, spring, summer, and fall.
+These concepts, which have been so carefully ingrained into our brains, is caused by our calendar bias and we then want to project these ideas into these verses.
 If we could overcome the mental noise within our heads and understand that this is referring, instead, to Yehovah's Festival Days, we can clearly see that He is allowing us to know when we should keep these appointments with Him - at His appointed time based on the signs of His great clock in the sky.
 Psalm 104:19[1] clearly makes this connection, as well:

 Jeremiah 31:35[1] further clarifies that the sun, moon and stars were officially decreed by Yehovah Himself: